josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 While the `ngDoCheck()` hook can detect when the hero's `name` has changed, it is an expensive hook.
 This hook is called with enormous frequency &mdash;after *every* change detection cycle no matter where the change occurred.
-It's called over twenty times in this example before the user can do anything.
+It is called over twenty times in this example before the user can do anything.

 Most of these initial checks are triggered by Angular's first rendering of *unrelated data elsewhere on the page*.
 Just moving the cursor into another `<input>` triggers a call.